vStone/puppet-hiera/README.md

 * Keep track of upstream releases.
 Upgrade too.
 * Todo: Add an example on how one could use this module. reference hiera documentation.

+### Tests

+To run the rspec tests, you will need bundler.

+    bundle install
+    bundle exec rake

+A patched version of rspec-hiera-puppet has been used to add support for new hiera versions.
+You can find it [here](https://github.com/UnifiedPost/rspec-hiera-puppet)

+We only use the rspec backend it provides.
+We can not use anything else since we are actually testing the functions that it mocks.

 ### Changes

 #### 1.0.0